 The loudest portable Bluetooth speaker we could find was Sony’s SRS-XP500.

-Final Thoughts on Waterproof Bluetooth Speakers
+Final Thoughts on the Best Waterproof Bluetooth Speakers

 We continue to be impressed by the proliferation of waterproof technology after being conditioned to keep our gadgets away from water for years.
 Speakers, earbuds, smartphones, and even e-readers can handle a splash or two without eliciting immediate panic.
 A waterproof Bluetooth speaker is especially impressive because these gadgets are relatively big, which means water should have more entry points to fry their electronics; thankfully that’s not the case.